dacog/textexpander_android/README.md

 As I wrote in the Disclaimer above, I expect there to be errors and you are welcome to create an Issue and fix any error you may find 😁

+# TODO

+- [ ] Testing in other devices.
+I tested on emulators with android 13 and 14 and on my Moto Edge 20 running Android 14.
+- [ ] A better logo.
+- [ ] add tests
+- [ ] add workflow to build the app
+- [ ] add the app to playstore and fdroid

 ## License